Hello and a warm welcome to year 3

 Swimming lessons will take place each Wednesday, please make sure your child has their kit with them each week.

 Children will change their library books every Thursday and reading books will be changed every Friday.
-Please make sure reading books are brought every day.
+Please make sure reading books are brought every day, children should be reading 5 times a week.

 Hello and welcome to Year 3!